 The GS1C form is available for a new applicant to either update the term on his/her existing application or, if admitted, to defer to a different term.
 Please note, each applicant is allowed only ONE FREE change of term request.

-Classes begin on January 21, 2014 for the spring semester.
+Classes begin on August 26, 2019 for the fall semester.

 The Graduate School online orientation is available 24/7 at this link.